As a sole trader, you work for yourself and own every penny you make. In the eyes of the law, you and your business are one and the same.

 Take care of your books by keeping them neat and up-to-date, and they’ll take care of you once tax season comes around.

 How Do I Report My Profits To HMRC?

 As a sole trader, you’ll need to complete a Self Assessment every year to declare your business profits.
 In this case, your profits are calculated by subtracting allowable business expenses from your total annual income.
 For this reason, it’s important to check you’re claiming everything you possibly can.
 The lower your final profit margin is, the less tax you’ll have to pay.

 Keep in mind that expenses need to be “wholly and exclusively used for business purposes”.
-Any personal expenditures aren’t going to count against your total (including those new AirPods you’ve been eyeing up).
+Any personal expenditures aren’t going to count against your total.

 While lower profits equal lower taxes, the reverse is also true.
 The higher the reported profit, the higher your tax liability.